-On Sunday May 7th 2017, Europe will once more awake to the sound of bird song, thanks to a collaboration between RTÉ and EBU members.
+On Sunday May 7th 2017, Europe once more awoke to the sound of bird song, thanks to a collaboration between RTÉ and EBU members.

-We'll get to listen in to the songs of the birds in twenty-one different locations, spanning six time zones across twelve countries, as we traverse every latitude and longitude from India to Iceland, following the wave of light as it reveals this ornithological opera!
+We listened in to the songs of the birds in twenty-one different locations, spanning six time zones across twelve countries, as we traversed every latitude and longitude from India to Iceland, following the wave of light as it revealed this ornithological opera!

-The countries who will contribute birdsong this year are:
+The countries who contributed birdsong this year are:

 - Northern Ireland

 Dawn Chorus 2017 will take place on Sunday, May 7th 2017 from 00:00 - 06:00 (Irish time).

 ***For more information on all the countries and contributors taking part, click here.***